TL;DR Answer Box

 - Are you prepared for seasonal vacancy dips?

-If not, you’ll need a property manager—which eats into your returns.
+If not, you’ll need a property manager—which reduces stress but also eats into returns.

 🔍 Making the Right Call: Head, Heart, or Both?